ferdinandimeka/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-1. 0-isuper.c is a c function that checks the for uppercase character.
+0. 0-isuper.c checks the for uppercase character.
+1. 1-isdigit.c checks for a digit (0 through 9).
+2. 2-mul.c multiply two integers.